-- 1.1.26 Given the time that has elapsed since the previous SHLAA and Land Allocations process, the Council is undertaking a 'Call for Sites' exercise to invite site suggestions from landowners and other interested parties.
-The Call for Sites exercise will be launched in July 2020 and there will also be likely additional call for sites exercises at future stages of the Local Plan review. - 1.1.27 The Council will invite suggestions for sites for a range of land uses through the Call for Sites exercise including residential, mixed use and employment uses.
-We will then assess those with potential for residential development through the SHLAA and sites suggested for other uses will be assessed through other studies and evidence base documents to inform the Local Plan process, for example the employment land study that will run alongside the SHLAA. - 1.1.28 For existing allocated housing sites, where progress on their delivery is not well advanced, for example through the submission of a planning application or advanced pre-application discussions, they will need to be submitted through the Call for Sites exercise to demonstrate their continued suitability, availability and achievability.
+- 1.1.27 Given the time that had elapsed since the previous SHELAA and Land Allocations process, the Council has undertaken a 'Call for Sites' exercise to invite site suggestions from landowners and other interested parties.
+The Call for Sites exercise was launched in July 2020 and there will also be likely additional call for sites exercises at future stages of the Local Plan review. - 1.1.28 The Council invited suggestions for sites for a range of land uses through the Call for Sites exercise including residential, mixed use and employment uses. - 1.1.29 For existing allocated housing sites, where progress on their delivery is not well advanced, for example through the submission of a planning application or advanced pre-application discussions, it was requested that they be submitted through the Call for Sites exercise to demonstrate their continued suitability, availability and achievability.

-- 1.1.29 A guidance note will be published alongside the Call for Sites to provide the context and background information, and it will provide guidance on the types of sites that will be invited through the process.
-This guidance note must be read by anyone intending on submitting a site. - 1.1.30 The Council will require a standard form to be completed for any sites submitted through the Call for Sites, and this will be available to fill in online through Citizen Space via the Local Plan webpage.
-Printable versions of the form will be made available upon request.
-The form will require comprehensive information to be provided on sites including: - Full details of site ownership and site boundaries, including maps - Site constraints and suitability information including highways access, topography, landscape features, flood risk, pollution/contamination, nature conservation, heritage, land use conflicts, sustainability, utilities, infrastructure - Ownership/access constraints e.g. third party land interests, ransom strips, mineral rights etc. - Timescales for potential delivery of the site and evidence of progress made in bringing the site forward (e.g. technical surveys, marketing) - Viability issues
+- 1.1.30 A guidance note was published alongside the Call for Sites to provide the context and background information, and it provides guidance on the types of sites that were invited through the process. - 1.1.31 The Council required a standard form to be completed for any sites submitted through the Call for Sites, and this was available to fill in online through Citizen Space via the Local Plan webpage.
+Printable versions of the form were made available upon request.
+The form required comprehensive information to be provided on sites including: - Full details of site ownership and site boundaries, including maps - Site constraints and suitability information including highways access, topography, landscape features, flood risk, pollution/contamination, nature conservation, heritage, land use conflicts, sustainability, utilities, infrastructure - Ownership/access constraints e.g. third party land interests, ransom strips, mineral rights etc. - Timescales for potential delivery of the site and evidence of progress made in bringing the site forward (e.g. technical surveys, marketing) - Viability issues